vmware-archive/clicks/README.md

 Tested browsers:
 - Chrome (stable)
-- Firefox (stable, LTS, should work in earlier versions)
+- Firefox (stable, ESR, should work in earlier versions)
 - IE (6-10)
-- Safari (6, should work in earlier versions)
+- Safari (5, 6, iOS 4-6, should work in earlier versions)
-- Opera (12, should work in earlier versions)
+- Opera (11, 12, should work in earlier versions)

+Specific browser test are provided by [Travis CI](https://travis-ci.org/s2js/clicks) and [Sauce Labs' Open Sauce Plan](https://saucelabs.com/opensource).
+You can see [specific browser test results](https://saucelabs.com/u/s2js-clicks), although odds are they do not reference this specific release/branch/commit.

 Getting Started